bhaskarshukla002/portfolio/README.md

 ## The file structure

-Because this is a NextJS project, we follow the standard NextJS pattern for organizing this project.
+Because this is a NextJS project, I follow the standard NextJS pattern for organizing this project.

 Inside of the `pages/` directly you'll find 3 files:

 - `_app.tsx` -> A file which wraps around every page in our app.
-Here we import the Poppins font and include it in our page.
+Here I import the Poppins font and include it in our page.
 You can change to use whatever font you'd like here ([docs](https://nextjs.org/docs/basic-features/font-optimization)).
 - `_document.tsx` -> Essentially the NextJS version of your base "HTML document".
 Nothing fancy here.
 - `_index.tsx` -> This represents our home route.
-We include 1 single component here called `<Home />`.
+I include 1 single component here called `<Home />`.
 Click into this component to begin exploring.

 To add MORE routes to your project, see [this doc](https://nextjs.org/docs/basic-features/pages).

 Inside of the `styles/` directly you'll find find a global CSS file.
-This just includes a basic reset, as well as a couple of classes we use throughout the project.
+This just includes a basic reset, as well as a couple of classes I use throughout the project.

 Inside of the `components/` directory you'll find all of the good stuff.
 The `components/home/` directory houses the majority of what you'll like want to edit